DevDanteStudio/nike-product-page/README.md

 ## Acknowledgments

 - Inspired by Nike.com
-- Built as part of 30-day web development challenge
+- Built as part of 30day web development challenge
 - Week 2 project (Days 6-10)

 ---

 **Built with Music and Water by DevDanteStudio**

-_Day 6-10 of my 30-day coding journey_
+Day 6-10 of my 30day coding journey